Bourn Windmill: History

 The mill may date to the first quarter of the 16th century.
 The tree that forms the main post of the mill was felled at some point after 1515.
 The earliest record of the windmill at Bourn is in a deed of 1653, stating that John Cook had sold the mill to Thomas Cook in 1636.
 The 1653 deed conveyed the mill from Thomas Cook to William Smythe, a blacksmith from Caxton.
 In 1779, the mill was leased by John Butler, a farmer in Bourn.
 He bought the mill in 1799.
 Smythe died in 1832, leaving the mill to his niece Mary Heywood, of Huntingdon, and her husband Elieze.
 They sold the mill in 1836 to Joshua Hipwell, of Toft for £550.
 Hipwell died in 1866 and the mill passed to his son, William.
 It was then sold to Mr. Papworth but had been sold to Zaccheus Papworth by 1874, later passing to William Papworth and then George Papworth.
 The mill worked by wind until 1924, when an oil engine was installed as auxiliary power.
 It ceased working commercially in 1927.
-The mill is the oldest surviving windmill in the United Kingdom.
+The mill may be the oldest surviving windmill in the United Kingdom.
+However, Pitstone Windmill in Buckinghamshire may predate 1627 and be older than Bourn Windmill.

 The mill was purchased from Mr Pentelow for £45 in 1931 by Alfred Bossom and Mansfield Forbes.
 The three funded its repair, which was undertaken by Hunt Bros., the Soham millwrights.
 On 3 June 1932, it was presented to the Cambridge Preservation Society.
 (Note: Now Cambridge Past, Present and Future) The handover ceremony was held at the mill, with musicians in Elizabethan costume.
 Don Quixote tilted at the windmill.
 The deeds were accepted by Mr. A. B. Ramsay, Master of Magdalene College, Cambridge and president of the society.
 Bottles of beer and cider were smashed on the mill's brick piers by Mrs. Bossom, and Miss Batten, Miss Lloyd and Miss Spring.
 (Note: Miss Batten was the author of a book on windmills: Batten, M. I. (1930).
 "English Windmills, Vol. 1 - Kent, Surrey, Sussex" She was also the secretary of the Windmill Section of the Society for the Protection of Ancient Buildings.)
 A model of the mill, with four Common sails, was made by Rex Wailes and placed on exhibition in the Children's Gallery of the Science Museum, London.
 Extensive repairs were undertaken in 1965.